Garden Attractors Collection

 Dividing: Dicentra should be divided after flowering, so you don’t sacrifice bloom.
 The fringed-leaf varieties divide nicely early in spring, as they are emerging.

-Select a location in full sun with a well amended soil that is evenly moist.
+Planting Phlox: Select a location in full sun with a well amended soil that is evenly moist.
 Make sure there is good air circulation.
 Prepare the bed by turning the soil under to a depth of 6-12, inches removing any debris, and lightly raking as level as possible.
 The addition of organic matter (leaf mold, compost, well-rotted manure) benefits all gardens and is essential in recently constructed neighborhoods.
 Dig a hole deep and wide enough to accommodate the bare root.
-Set the plant such that the crown is at or just slightly below the ground level.
-Allow roots to fan out from the crown at around a 45 degree angle.
 Roots should spread out separately, like stretched fingers, from the crown, and not bunch up.
-It may be helpful to build a cone-shaped mound of soil in the bottom of the hole and spread the roots around it.
-It is important to set the roots such that the crown is roughly level with the ground.
 Cover the roots with soil and tamp down firmly to get rid of air pockets.
-Fill the soil to just below the crown, where the top growth and leaves will emerge.
-Make sure all the roots under the crown are in good contact with the soil.
-Water well to fully saturate the roots and soil.
-Wait until new growth starts to appear before applying a layer of mulch.
-Space the roots 1-2 feet apart.
+Set the plants 12"-15" apart with growing tips 1" below soil surface.